 Advantages of using Gilsonite in the production of activated carbon

 Production of activated carbon from gilsonite has several advantages.
 First, Gilsonite is a natural material, which makes it a renewable source of activated carbon.
 This can help reduce the environmental impact associated with other sources such as coal or coconut shells.
 In addition, Gilsonite-derived activated carbon exhibits excellent adsorption properties, making it very effective in various applications.

 Properties of activated carbon obtained from natural bitumen (gilsonite)

-Activated carbon made of bitumen has a high density and with a spherical volume is used in the manufacture of products and products of many industries such as pharmaceuticals, military, water and wastewater, oil and gas and petrochemicals.
+Activated carbon, produced from Gilsonite, is one of the important products in various industries.
+With its high density and spherical volume, this material is used in the production of industrial products such as pharmaceuticals, military, water and sewage, oil and gas, and petrochemicals.

 Production of activated carbon has already been done in the country using plant materials.
 Due to the high capacity of agricultural waste, different provinces produce this material from different plant parts such as walnut and pistachio shells, rice husks, wood, etc.

 But currently, the semi-industrial production line of activated carbon from natural bitumen with a production capacity of 100 tons per year is on the verge of receiving a production license and environmental approval.
 All the equipment of this production line has been built and supplied with the help of the private sector inside the country.
 This production line will also be introduced as one of the achievements of academic jihad last year in the anniversary ceremony of the establishment of this complex.